<=UPDATES of the SITE

 Oradour-sur-Glane is situated in the department "Haute Vienne" .
 At that time the sitution of this region was very complex.

 Towards the end of 1943 the 2nd SS-Panzer (Armoured) Division, 'Das Reich', was moved from Russia to southern France so that they could be re-equipped and re-trained.
+The chief in command was the SS General Lammerding.
 One of Das Reich's young officers was Adolf Diekmann who had been severely wounded fighting the French in 1940.
 He had been shot through the lung and had spent several years as an instructor on light duties at the SS-officer training school at Bad Tölz, before going to Russia in the autumn of 1943.
 Another officer was Diekmann's friend Helmut Kämpfe, who had spent several years in Russia and had recently won the Knights Cross (Germany's highest award) for his bravery in halting a Russian tank attack.

-4. 8th June :The FTP lost the battle against the SS Division "Das Reich".
-9th June: Massacre in Tulle
+2. 8th June :The FTP lost the battle against the SS Division "Das Reich".

-Just this section of commander Adolf Diekmann then was send to the socalled resistance centre of Oradour-sur-Glane to free the way to Normandy.
-But the official French version is that there was nothing to find in this quiet village.
+Just this section of commander Adolf Diekmann (together with Otto Kahn and Heinz Barth) was send to the socalled resistance centre of Oradour-sur-Glane to free the way to Normandy.
 The soldiers arrived 10th June at 2 o'clock in the afternoon.
 It has never been cleared out if this was at the beginning an action to kill all the people or just an action taking hostages and under the command of Diekman, under influence of the loosing of his friend Kämpfe, has resulted into a massacre.
 It has been said that the Diekman asked first for hostages but that the mayor (F: maire, Nl: burgemeester) refused and that the comander Diekman could n't reach his superiors by phone for instructions.
 Maybe being without further orders this troop with their Russian experience did it on their Russian way.
-Whatever allmost all the inhabitants were killed, woman and children in the church and the men in six barns.
-As a result of this tragedy the maquis finished her actions and the SS division could without further resistance move to Normandy.
+Whatever allmost all the inhabitants were killed, woman and children burned in the church and the men shot down in six barns.
+It was said that the massacre started with an explosion of muntion in the churrch just behind the altar.
+Two version are circulating: this explosion was done by the Germans or by the resistance who cached munition in the church and tried to escape with this explosion.
+We know that only Marguerite Rouffanche could escape through a window behind the altar.
+As a result of this tragedy the maquis finished their actions and the SS division could without further resistance move to Normandy.
 But the atrocity of this action was judged exagerated by the German Army and a martial trial was prepared against Adolf Diekmann.
 In between Adolf Diekmann was send with his division to Normandy, where he was later killed in action in the Normandy battle area on the 29th of June and in the given circonstances no further action for a martial trial was taken.

 After the war 21 soldiers of the division "Das Reich" were send to trial in Bordeaux in 1953.
 Seven of them were German soldiers yet in captivity, 14 others came from Elsace and ware living there in liberty.
 And this was the weak point of the trial: because the people in command, who ordered this action like Diekmann and Lammerding were not present, so the defence argued that the soldiers and certainly the Elsacian soldiers could do nothing to defeat this action in order to be killed themselve.
 They could be condamned to death.
 The reaction in Alsace was violent.
 They said that they were incorporated involuntary in these SS Division, out of their will: "Malgré Nous" as they said.
 Some were comdamned to death.
 But we should understand that at that time the politicians were not interested in a broader discussion of this drama which could divise the Elsacian society or criticise the role of the other parties involved like the communist resistance.
 So the Elsacian soldiers were then shortly after the trial liberated to restore the national unity as was said and the rest was free by 1959.